hedzr/cmdr/README.md

 ## History

-v2.1 is a stable version:
+v2.2 would be a stable version:

 - v2.2.0 PLANNED: the final stable version for v2.
 - v2.1.x: preview version for the new APIs.